TOEYJIRAKID/TOEYJIRAKID/README.md

 I'm a Student at Walilak University
 -----------------------------------

-* 🌍  I'm based in Surattani, Thailand
+* 🌍  I'm based in Songkhla, Thailand
 * ✉️  You can contact me at [jirakid2002@gmail.com](mailto:jirakid2002@gmail.com)
+* 👀  I’m interested in Software Tester / Quality Assurance
-* 🧠  I'm learning about Network Monitoring
+* 🌱  I’m currently learning ...

 ### Skills